iamthedas/grouphelp-clone/README.md

-# Final GroupHelp Bot (Fixed)
+# Modular GroupHelp Clone Bot

-This bot sends welcome messages with alert buttons and share links when new members join your Telegram group.
+✅ /start and /settings
+✅ Welcome message with popup alert button
+✅ Button layout like GroupHelp
+✅ Deployable to Railway or Replit